Cycling Lifestyle: The Art of Finding Your Own Way

 Creating a lasting lifestyle as an endurance athlete is like riding up a climb: To move up to where you wanna be you need to keep on pushing consistently and deal with yourself the way you are in the moment.

-Because in the end it’s about doing what brings the best out of you.
-You love the coffee break?
+Because in the end, it’s about doing what brings the best out of you.
+Do you love the coffee break?
 Go for it!
 I don’t like it.
 The training plan of your buddy is different than yours?
 Damn it.
-Maybe it matches next time!
-You need to work on mails, calls and stuff?
+Maybe it will match next time!
+Do you need to work on emails, calls, and stuff?
 Get it done immediately!

 So, I hope you will take something from this small guide.
 Until next time!
 Roberto